samuel-vojtas/bio-proj/README.md

 - `helpers.py`
     - Helper functions and classes
 - `bio_dataset.py`
-    - Class fresponsible for loading and poisoning the LFW dataset
+    - Class responsible for loading and poisoning the LFW dataset
+- `models.py`
+    - Class responsible for fine-tunning the model
 - `config.yaml`
     - Configuration file with training parameters
-- `models.py`
-    - Class for the fine-tuned model

 ## Authors